folded-ear/datawell/README.md

 PostgreSQL 9.2 is "required".
 Other versions will probably work fine, as only core SQL functionality is used.
-In fact, other databases would very likely also work, though Go's SQL drivers do no have a consistent approach to bind parameters, so it'd take a bit of effort to make it work.
+In fact, other databases would very likely also work, though Go's SQL drivers do no have a consistent approach to bind parameters, so it'd take a bit of effort to make it work

 To this point there has not been a compelling reason to undertake that effort, but if you have one (or even better, are willing to put in the time) we'd be happy to discuss and help in whatever way we can.
+The `sqlx` package can likely provide a way around bind parameter differences, for example.

 ## configuration